aaronengland/basketball_card_pricing_model/README.md

 > **Notebook**: [`04_price_estimator/notebook.ipynb`](04_price_estimator/notebook.ipynb)

-Before reaching for machine learning, we built a simple **lookup-based baseline** to see how far common sense gets us.
+Before reaching for machine learning, I built a simple **lookup-based baseline** to see how far common sense gets you.
 The approach is a cascade — try the most specific method first, and fall back to broader estimates:

 1. **Exact match** — Find the most recent prior sale of this exact card key.
 If it exists, use that price.
 This works for **78.6%** of test cards.
-2. **Subject + grade median** — For cards we haven't seen before, take the median price of all cards with the same player and grade.
+2. **Subject + grade median** — For cards I haven't seen before, take the median price of all cards with the same player and grade.
 Covers **99.2%**.
-3. **Subject median** — If we still don't have a match, use the median price for that player across all grades.
+3. **Subject median** — If there's still no match, use the median price for that player across all grades.
 Covers **99.9%**.
 4. **Global median** — Last resort: use the overall median price.
 Covers **100%**.

 ### How did it perform?